Aether6969/Fridge-App/README.md

 # COMPILE AND RUN

-## In Visual Studio 2022 with ASP.NET installed
+## In Visual Studio 2022 with ASP.NET and NpgSql installed

 1) Open FridgeApp.sln
 2) Change run configuration from https to http (this will avoid installing certificates)